Search

 In this article, you'll learn the pros and cons of short cut vs. long cut minivans and who each option is right for.

 Are you considering rear entry accessible minivans for your organization, program, or family?
-Then there are two types of rear entry minivans you need to consider: long cut and short cut.
+There are two types of rear entry minivans you need to consider: long cut and short cut.

 The difference between them may seem small, but it can impact the number of passengers you can take, the ease of use for your drivers, and the comfortability of your passengers.

-Choose the wrong option, and your passengers may experience feelings of loneliness and disorientation (more on this later).
+If you choose the wrong option, your passengers may experience feelings of loneliness and disorientation (more on this later).

 So, it’s very important that you know and understand the ins and outs of both options, so that you can make a decision that you, your drivers, and (most importantly) your passengers are happy with.